UpsyJr/RaspberryPiFullyCompatibleWithScripts/README.md

 ```
 And in here we have to change AllowOverride from None to All

-## Setting FTP / SFTP server to be able to edit files remotly
+## Setting FTP / SFTP server to be able to edit files remotely

 ```bash
 sudo chown -R pi /var/www